 I finally got my hands on the new Headstreamer DAC headphone amplifier.
 I’ve been looking for a while for a DAC/headphone amplifier that works with both my Mac and iPad.
 The CEntrance DACport, but it’s a bit too expensive.
 So the Headstreamer DAC looked like a good compromise.

 I first connected the Headstreamer DAC to my MacBook Pro “15 i7.
 The Headstreamer doesn’t need a driver on Mac OS X or Windows, just plug it in and it’s up and running.
 It uses the USB bus for power, making it very convenient to use.
 I first tried to play lossless songs ripped from CDs with Max and imported to iTunes.
-To compare I listened to two well recorded songs and made sure that Audio MIDI Setup application was set to 16-bit 44khz.
+To compare I listened to two well-recorded songs and set the audio to 16-bit 44khz via the Audio MIDI Setup application.
 A problem with iTunes is that it doesn’t switch the bitrate or sample rate to keep it bit correct.
 You have to quit iTunes, change the settings to coincide with the source material and then restart iTunes.
 But there are solutions available to solve this problem.

 - Sennheiser HD 25–1 II